logzio/logz-docs/_source/user-guide/share-kibana/share-kibana-objects.md

 The first step is to export your existing dashboards, searches and visualizations out of your Kibana instance.

 1. In your Kibana instance, click on **<i class="li li-gear"></i> (Settings) > Saved objects**
-2. Select **Export ... objects** and de-select any categories you don't want to export.
+2. Select **Export ____ objects**.
-3. Another way to do this is to hand-pick the objects you want to export, but this is less recommended.
+3. You can un-select any categories you want to exclude from the export.
+Another way to do this is to hand-pick the objects you want to export, but this is less recommended.
-4. Click **Select all**
+4. Click **Export all**.
 5. A JSON file with your exported objects will be saved to your default location.

 <video autoplay loop>
   <source src="https://dytvr9ot2sszz.cloudfront.net/logz-docs/kibana-videos/export_kibana_objects.mp4" type="video/mp4" />